Growing Ficus Audrey: How To Care For Audrey Ficus Benghalensis Tree

 However, growing the Banyan Ficus trees from seeds takes a longer time.

-Ficus Audrey Pest or Diseases
+Benghalensis Audrey Pests or Diseases

-The Ficus plants might face issues with thrips, root-knot nematodes, spider mites especially during winter, scale bugs, and Ficus mealybugs.
-Neem oil is a good control option.
+The Ficus plants might face issues with thrips, root-knot nematodes, spider mites, especially during winter, scale bugs, and Ficus mealybugs.

 Moreover, the plant might experience Southern blight, twig dieback, crown gall, and leaf spots due to bacterial and fungal problems.

-Be sure to treat it immediately.
+Be sure to treat the Indian banyan houseplant immediately.

 Uses For Ficus Tree Audrey Uses

-The Benghalensis is used as an ornamental tropical plant, and it works well with the rubber plant, Ficus Lyrata and Ficus Benjamina (Weeping Fig).
+The Benghalensis is used as an ornamental tropical plant, and it works well with the rubber plant, Ficus Lyrata, and Ficus Benjamina (Weeping Fig).

 This floor plant provides materials and timber for tying.

-The Indians plant this tree for religious purposes as the Benghalensis Ficus is considered sacred.
+The Indians plant this tree for religious purposes, as the Benghalensis Ficus is considered sacred.